facephi/sdk-mobile-documentation/react_versioned_docs/version-2.0.0/Selphi_Component.md

 **type:** *boolean*

-Sets the debugging mode of the widget.
+Sets the debugging mode of the component.

 ```
 debug: false